Recommender system: Collaborative filtering

 One approach to the design of recommender systems that has wide use is collaborative filtering.
 Collaborative filtering is based on the assumption that people who agreed in the past will agree in the future, and that they will like similar kinds of items as they liked in the past.
 The system generates recommendations using only information about rating profiles for different users or items.
 By locating peer users/items with a rating history similar to the current user or item, they generate recommendations using this neighborhood.
-This approach is a cornerstone for e-commerce sites that analyze the purchasing patterns of thousands of users to suggest what you might like.
-Collaborative filtering methods are classified as memory-based and model-based.
-A well-known example of memory-based approaches is the user-based algorithm, while that of model-based approaches is matrix factorization (recommender systems).

-A key advantage of the collaborative filtering approach is that it does not rely on machine analyzable content and therefore it is capable of accurately recommending complex items such as movies without requiring an "understanding" of the item itself.
+The collaborative filtering approach does not rely on machine analyzable content and therefore it is capable of accurately recommending complex items such as movies without requiring an "understanding" of the item itself.
 Many algorithms have been used in measuring user similarity or item similarity in recommender systems.
 For example, the k-nearest neighbor (k-NN) approach and the Pearson Correlation as first implemented by Allen.

-When building a model from a user's behavior, a distinction is often made between explicit and implicit forms of data collection.

-Examples of explicit data collection include the following: